ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 ### How do I reload my skin in osu!?

-First, you will need to have your skin selected, then press this keystoke to reload a skin in osu! is `Ctrl` + `Alt` + `Shift` + `S`.
-You can also exit and reopen osu! or start the updater for reload the skin, but it is much quicker to use the four-keystoke to reload the skin.
+You will need to have your skin selected, then press this keystoke to reload a skin in osu! is `Ctrl` + `Alt` + `Shift` + `S`.

+You can also exit and reopen osu! or start the updater to reload the skin, but it usually is much quicker to use the four-keystoke combination to reload the skin in osu!

 ### What are skinning sets?